up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ### Extract download

-The community firmware upgrade comes bundled as a [7-Zip] archive and includes:
+The community firmware upgrade comes bundled as a self-extracting executable (:material-microsoft: Windows only) or a [7-Zip] archive and includes:

 `local-upgrade.img`